Student Conduct FAQ

 Where can I find a listing of KU's conduct policies and procedures?

 The KU student handbook, The Key, contains two very important documents outlining the university's behavioral expectations and student conduct process, namely the Student Code of Conduct and Document on Student Rights and Welfare.
-The Student Conduct website also has listing of Policies & Procedures that may be helpful.
+See the Policies & Procedures page on the Student Conduct website for additional information.

 Why aren't the terms "guilty" and "not guilty" used?